Kris Kristofferson – Best of All Possible Worlds

 Who wasn’t just as lowdown poor as me

-READ MORE Kris Kristofferson - Crippled Crow
+READ MORE Kris Kristofferson - They Killed Him

 Well that was when someone turned out the lights